zhangliang-home/extlibc/README.md

 # extlibc
-an small c lib for some extended functions
+A small c lib for some extended functions